NuGet/docs.microsoft.com-nuget/docs/Create-Packages/project-json-and-UWP.md

 In the example above the `lib/net40` assembly is purely managed code, whilst the assemblies in the runtimes folder will p/invoke into the native helper assembly to call APIs specific to Windows 8.

-Only a single `lib` folder is ever be picked, so if there is a runtime specific folder it is chosen over non-runtime specific `lib`.
+Only a single `lib` folder is ever be picked, so if there is a runtime specific folder it's chosen over non-runtime specific `lib`.
 The native folder is additive, if it exists it's copied to the output of the build.

 ## Managed wrapper